 The study sought to know who generates the project ideas.
-During the study it was observed that 22 (9.7%) of the respondents were community members who generated project, 55 (24.2%) were government officials and 150 (66.1%) were NGOs representative (Table 2).
+During the study it was observed that 22 (9.7%) of the respondents were community members who generated project, 55 (24.2%) were government officials and (66.1%) were NGOs representative (Table 2).
 This implies that most of donor funded food security projects in Tharaka South Sub County are proposed and implemented by NGOs.
 This is an indication that communities' members are not involved in generating projects ideas.
-This is in agreement with Delmon, [21] who reported that donor funded food security projects reach the communities through various means which include International Financial Institutions (IFIs), United Nations (U.N) Agencies for example the United Nations Development Program (UNDP) which provides grants through government and UNDP offices to start up programs, Consultative Groups to Assist the Poorest (CGAP) where funds flow headquarters from global to individual grassroots institutions as arants and finally public philanthropic foundations.
+This is in agreement with Delmon, [21] who reported that donor funded food security projects reach the communities through various means which include International Financial Institutions United (IFIs).
+Nations (U.N) Agencies for example the United Nations Development Program (UNDP) which provides grants through government and UNDP offices to start up programs, Consultative Groups to Assist the Poorest (CGAP) where funds flow global headquarters from individual grassroots institutions as finally arants and public philanthropic foundations.